M

-English language teaching (ELT) as a profession seems to love acronyms.
-There’s EFL, TEFL, TESOL, and ESL, just to name a few!
+The ELT profession seems to love acronyms.
+It uses EFL, TEFL, TESOL, and ESL, just to name a few.
 This article will dive into EFL specifically and, hopefully, leave you with a better idea of what it entails.
 What does EFL stand for?
-It stands for English as a Foreign Language.
-Oftentimes used interchangeably with other acronyms, it’s important to understand its place in the English language industry.
+EFL stands for English as a Foreign Language.
+People often use it interchangeably with other acronyms, but it’s important to understand its place in the English language industry.

 If you’re new to teaching, you’ll want to get initial training and qualification with a TEFL certificate.
 You can explore our online TEFL courses to get started!